mark-dev/tinder-api/README.md

 [![Build Status](https://travis-ci.org/0x13a/tinder-api.svg?branch=master)](https://travis-ci.org/0x13a/tinder-api)

-Hi, this is an unofficial Java implementation of tinder's HTTP API
+Welcome, this is an unofficial Java implementation of tinder's HTTP API

 #### Installation